lua-rocks/luapi/README.md

   - `<`: function return or describing table as class
   - `(parentheses)`: the type or parent class of the variable
   - `[square brackets]`: default value of the variable (makes it _optional_)
-  - _Congratulations!
-You have learned all the luapi api!_
   - Quick example:
   ```lua
   --[[ Some function title